litixsoft/karma-mocha-reporter/README.md

 **Default:** 80 equals signs ('=')

 The string to output between multiple test runs.
-Set to empty string to disable
+Set to `false` or empty string to disable

 ```js
 // karma.conf.js